How Long Does It Take to Become a Profitable Day Trader?

 Months 9-18

-You've identified your patterns.
+You've spotted your patterns now.
 You know your biggest leaks.
-Maybe it's overtrading on Fridays, or sizing up after losses, or entering too early because you're afraid of missing the move.
-Now you're actively working on fixing them, one at a time.
+Maybe it's overtrading on Fridays.
+Maybe it's sizing up after losses.
+Maybe it's entering early because you're terrified of missing the move.
+You start fixing them, one at a time.

-This phase doesn't feel exciting.
-You might be breakeven or slightly profitable.
-But this is where consistency is actually being built.
-The P&L doesn't show it yet, but the habits are forming.
+This phase isn't exciting.
+You're probably breakeven or barely positive.
+But this is where consistency actually gets built.
+The P&L doesn't show it yet.
+The habits are forming underneath.

 The Consistency Phase